shwetamishra21/Article/README.md

 ## 📄 License

-This project is developed for **educational and academic purposes**.
+This project is developed for educational and academic purposes.

 ---

 ## 🙏 Acknowledgments

-- Firebase for backend infrastructure
+- Firebase for backend infrastructure (Auth, Firestore, Storage, FCM)
 - Material Design 3 for UI guidelines
-- Jetpack Compose team for modern Android UI toolkit
+- Jetpack Compose for modern Android UI toolkit
 - Cloudinary for image optimization

----